Françoise Susset [2011-2012] & Devon MacFarlane [2014-2016], Vancouver 2017

 2012-2013 Jim Oulton is a clinical therapist (social work) whose practice, since 1995, has included people who identify as trans* and their families.
 He has played a key role in the development of Transgender Health Services across the Maritimes.
 Jim currently works with Counselling Services at the University of British Columbia.

 2011-2012 Françoise Susset is a Quebec clinical psychologist and couple and family therapist.
 Her principal areas of interest are working with trauma survivors and sexual minority issues.
 For several years, she participated in the general mental health training and clinical supervision of residents in Family Medicine from the Université de Montréal Medical School.
 During her many years in Minnesota, she was a member of the original clinical team of Pride Institute, the first drug and alcohol dependency treatment center in the world serving the lgb community.
 She is co-founder of The Institute for Sexual Minority Health, http://www.ismh-isms.com/, which offers trainings at every level of the Health and Social Services sector as well as Education.
 Although her clinical work is mainly with trans adults and teens, she also focuses more specifically on the question of gender variant behavior in prepubescent children, helping families and schools challenge notions regarding sexuality, sexual orientation, gender identity and gender expression.
 She works closely with several community organizations involved in improving access and quality care for individuals belonging to sexual minority groups in Quebec.
-Françoise is completing a Doctorate degree in psychology through the Université de Sherbrooke, focusing on the experience of parents of gender-variant children.
-She is a member of WPATH and serves on the board of CPATH as past-president.
+Françoise holds a Doctorate degree in psychology through the Université de Sherbrooke, focusing on the experience of parents of gender-variant children.
+She is a member of WPATH and serves on the CPATH Education Committee.

 Joan Quinn, MD, BSW, FRCPC